 We regularly update our membership with the latest announcements through our detailed Coronavirus Hub HERE.

 We also offer Members the chance to receive our extensive Coronavirus Comms newsletter which shines a spotlight on key announcements.

 If you have any queries, please contact 01905 673 600.

 How much will this cost me?

 Herefordshire & Worcestershire Chamber of Commerce Membership is funded by annual subscription fees.
-Our subscription fees include affiliation to the British Chamber of Commerce and West Midlands Chamber of Commerce, which includes costs to deliver the services offered in your membership and all related administrative costs.
+Our subscription fees include affiliation to the British Chambers of Commerce and West Midlands Chamber of Commerce, which includes costs to deliver the services offered in your Membership and all related administrative costs.

-Membership prices are based on number of employees in your business irrespective of industry type, the only exception to this is for charities where we would require proof of charitable status.
-Prices start from as little as £21 per month.
+Membership prices are based on the number of employees in your business, irrespective of industry type.
+The only exception to this is for charities where we would require proof of charitable status.
+Prices start from as little as £21.25 per month.

 |50- 100 Employees||£63.75||£765|